 7) Riding public transit without paying for or validating your ticket.

-Public transit operates on an honour system in Berlin and you can easily board most vehicles without a proving you purchased a ticket.
+Public transit operates on an honour system in Berlin and you can easily board most vehicles without proving you purchased a ticket.
 While this system may seem lax, there are controllers who roam the city and levy fines on those who have not paid for or validated their tickets.
 Ignorance is not an excuse and it doesn’t give you a right to abuse the controllers.
-Be kind to them, as they’re doing their job and if you get a fine, pay for it or contest it as you see fit.
+Be kind to them, as they’re doing their job and if you get a fine, either pay for it or contest it later on as you see fit.

-We know that public transit can be overwhelming for those new the city – for help, check the BVG website, use tickets machines and switch to your local language before starting your purchase, and failing that, ask locals for help.
+We know that public transit can be overwhelming for newbies – for help, check the BVG website, use tickets machines and switch to your local language before starting your purchase, and failing that, ask locals for help.
 You can also download and use the BVG app to buy tickets ahead of your journey.

 8) Complaining when people smoke in bars, at beer gardens, and wherever else.

-Inhaling second hand smoke blown out of the mouth of another human is not nice at all, but making a big fuss about it and bothering other people doesn’t help either.
+Inhaling second hand smoke blown out of the mouth of another human isn’t nice at all, but making a big fuss about it and bothering other people doesn’t help either.
 Despite laws against smoking in public, Berliners continue to staunchly cling to their smoking ways inside bars and clubs, outdoors at beer gardens and concerts, and … pretty much everywhere.
-We know it sucks and maybe it’s better that you speak your mind, but do so at your own risk – there are hardcore smokers in this city who who take their “rights” to smoke rather seriously.
+We know it sucks and maybe it’s better for your health to you speak your mind, but do so at your own risk – there are hardcore smokers in this city who who take their “rights” to smoke rather seriously.

 Pro tip – Fret not, there are also plenty of non-smoking venues across the city – get started by searching through this Facebook group for inspiration.